driusan/de/USAGE.md

 Normal (biege background), Insert (light green background), and Delete mode (light red/pink background).
 The keybindings are inspired by, but not identical to, vi.

-In Normal and Delete modes, the movement commands are similar to vi. hjkl move the cursor.
+de supports the movement commands hjkl, w (next word), b (previous word start), $ (end of line), ^ (start of line) and G (go to line, or end of file with no prefix.)
+Movements can be repeated multiple times by prefixing the command with a number (ie 3w to go forwards 3 words.)

-Shift-6 (^) moves the cursor to the start of the line, and Shift-4 ($) moves the cursor to the end of the line, G moves to end of file (or a line number if you type the line number before hitting G). w moves the cursor to the next word.
-In Delete mode it will delete from the current cursor up to that point, and in Normal mode it will either move to, or select up to that point depending on if the ctrl key is pressed.
-Other movement commands will be implemented, but that's all I've done up to now.
+In Normal mode, typing a movement command moves the cursor to that position, like vi.
+Unlike vi, holding CTRL and typing a movement command instead expands the selection by that much movement similar to visual mode in vi.

-Unlike in vi, the h and l keys do not stop at line boundaries. p will insert the most recently delete text, replacing the currently selected text.
+Delete mode is similar to normal mode, except the selected text plus the movement from the beginning or end will be deleted (depending on if it's a forward or backwards movement command.
+You access delete mode by  typing 'd', just like in vi. (and dd will delete the current line.)
+You can exit Delete mode without deleting anything by hitting Escape.

-Generally, when I find myself typing a keystroke out of muscle-memory enough times as a long time vi-user, I implement it, or a close enough approximation to it, here.
-Ranges with a repeat (ie 3dw) are not yet implemented, but will be eventually.
+The most recently deleted text will be put in the snarf buffer (or "clipboard", if you prefer), overwriting what was there previously.
+It can be pasted by typing 'p' in Normal mode.

-In Normal mode you can enter Insert mode by pressing 'i' or Delete mode by pressing 'd' and the background colour should change to indicate the current mode.
+You can enter Insert mode by typing either 'i' (insert before current selection) or 'a' (insert after current selection)

 In Insert mode, the arrow keys take on the same meaning as hjkl in Normal mode, and Escape will return to normal mode.
 Any other key combination that results in a printable unicode character being sent to de will insert the utf8 encoding of that character at the current location of the file.
-In all other modes, the arrow keys scroll the viewport without adjusting the cursor.
+In all other modes, the arrow keys scroll the viewport without adjusting the text cursor.

 In all modes, backspace will delete the currently selected text (or previous character if nothing is selected) without changing the mode.